 Remember that Yellow Dog’s services are completely free!
 When you book a trip with Yellow Dog, you never pay more than when you book directly with the lodge or outfitter.
 All prices listed below are per person and quoted in US Dollars.

-- Single angler option can be added for $1,500 per person, per trip
+Single angler option is $2,000 per person, per week

 - Full board and accommodation at the Raphael Island guesthouse based on two people sharing a room